 - How you get to market through promotion and distribution

-- How you define what’s to be done;
+- How do you define what’s to be done

 Following are some of the Top Business Models you can consider:

-- Recurring Revenue or Annuity Income business model can be highly predictable over time as you have a better idea of the revenue you will receive and thus reduces the stress of having no revenue.
-Think of consultants that charges a monthly retainer to a client, or a gym charging a monthly membership fee.
+Unfortunately, because of sales personnel’s long orientation and training, it typically takes six to nine months to detect and terminate which individuals will fail.
+Recurring Revenue or Annuity Income business models can be highly predictable over time as you have a better idea of the revenue you will receive, thus reducing the stress of having no revenue.
+Think of consultants that charge a monthly retainer to a client or a gym charging a monthly membership fee.